Deluxe Digital Studios Logo

 Meaning and History

 Deluxe Digital Studios began with a film processing lab.
-At the dawn of the 20th century, it was included in the structure of a large conglomerate, which was under the leadership of William Fox, who was its owner.
+At the dawn of the 20th century, it was part of a large conglomerate under the leadership of William Fox, its owner.
 Then, a department became part of the Fox Film Corporation and was located in Fort Lee, New Jersey.
 This happened in 1915.

 The new service established its studio in Sunset and Western (Hollywood) about a year later.
 A film lab was erected on the western coast.
-In 1919, she moved into the new Fox studio facility in the Manhattan area for more than forty years.
+In 1919, she moved into the new Fox studio facility in the Manhattan area, where she remained for more than forty years.
 During the American Great Depression, the film corporation that owned the lab ran into serious financial problems, after which it was bought by Alan E. Freedman and renamed Deluxe.
 This event is dated 1932.

 Then the company began to prosper, and it had two factories.
 In 1936, the Fox Film Corporation took over the film lab again, leaving the former owner (Freedman) in charge.
-It is now a huge structure with many specialized technologies and innovations and several symbols of visual identity.
+It is now a large structure with many specialized technologies and innovations, as well as several symbols of visual identity.
 They changed every time a serious step was taken in restructuring the studio.
 In the early 2000s, the authoritative media group experienced a rebirth.

 What is Deluxe Digital Studios?